QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 Overview
 --------

-In its simplest form disabling seamless mode is done by disabling or stopping :code:`qubes-gui-agent` service, but it doesn't provide any graphical interface as a replacement.
+In its simplest form disabling seamless mode is done by disabling or stopping :code:`qubes-gui-agent` service of a qube, but it doesn't provide any graphical interface as a replacement.

-Graphical viewer window for a qube is displayed when it has feature :code:`gui` unset with virtualization mode set to :code:`hvm`.
+Graphical viewer window for a qube is displayed when the feature :code:`gui` is unset and virtualization mode set to :code:`hvm`.
+This defaults to using emulated VGA output.
+To explicitly tell QubesOS to use VGA output, set :code:`gui-emulated` to 1.

 .. note::